 However, do not wear non-bike underwear with liners as they will almost certainly result in chafing.

-Mountain bike shorts padded are good enough for the summer season trips.
+Mountain bike shorts padded are good enough for summer season trips.
 You can find one of the best options by spooned brand currently available right here.

 Mountain biking jerseys are usually close-fitting though a bit looser than other styles.
 You can buy the ones with long sleeves to get additional protection against branches and bushes.